‘TOY STORY THAT TIME FORGOT’

 I like the ending of this short film, as Bonnie and Mason soon stop playing on the video game (which Mason has been obsessed about over Christmas) and they play with the toys.
 Reptillus Maximus feels glorious from his playtime and Trixie is happy to be played with by Bonnie in whatever fashion.

 There aren’t any special features on the DVD for ‘Toy Story That Time Forgot’.
 Thankfully though this short film isn’t on a loop and has a main menu to start from with a scene select option and a language set-up option.
 It would have been nice to have had behind-the-scenes extras on the DVD though.

 ‘Toy Story That Time Forgot’ is a good entertaining film from the ‘Toy Story’ series.
 It’s not the best short film I’ve seen of ‘Toy Story’, though its above average for me.
 There are good moments of humour in it.
-I’m so looking forward to the next ‘Toy Story’ short film if that gets made as well as ‘Toy Story 4’ in 2019.
+I’m so looking forward to the next ‘Toy Story’ short film if that gets made as well as ‘Toy Story 4’. 😀

 ‘Toy Story of Terror’ rating – 8/10